exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/04_GraphQL Data API/04_GraphQL Schema Query/index.md

   }
   ```

-  Once you put `{}` into the arrow function - it becomes a multi-line actual function containing a `return` statement.
-Without `{}`, you have to limit the writing to the function name with the list of parameters.
+  Once you put `{}` into the arrow function - it becomes a multi-line function that must use an explicit `return` statement.
+Sometimes it feels like JS shoots itself in the foot allowing all these different variations of the syntax, seemingly, just to save a few characters in the code.
+Yes, but less characters equate to faster code load into the browser.
+Whatever the reason is - JS syntax is what we have to live with in this line of work.

-Lastly, let's take a quick look at how mutations are defined in the GraphQL schema, before jumping into the code and running real flows
+Lastly, let's take a quick look at how mutations are defined in the GraphQL schema, before jumping into the code and running real flows.
+Very close!